nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `CliSyntax` class stores the prefix that is used to detect input and differentiate it from different details.
 The prefix used are
 "by:", "from:", "to:", "@", "p/".
 They represent deadline, start date, end date, time and priority respectively and are used in add and edit commands.

+**Purpose of `DateParser`**

+The main purpose of `DateParser` class is to use the natty libraries to convert inputs to dates. `DateParser` class consists of the following methods:

+* parse()             : returns a list of potential dates
+* resetTime()         : sets time to 23:59:59 by default if no time is indicated
+* getDateString()     : returns the correct format for date to be displayed in the application
+* isValidSchedule()   : checks if start and end date is correct
+* isValidDateFormat() : checks if the input is representative of a date

 **Common Commands**